twolfe/dactylorhiza/differential-expression/README.md

 The following should be followed to obtain the data inside of R:
 1. Open the report folder
 2. Start R(version 3.4.1)
-3. Run source(make.R).
+3. Run source(make.R) or open make.R and run the drake plan.
+You can then make the plan.
 It is possible that you must modify paths to correspond on your system.
-4. The variables are now loaded.
+4. The variables are now loaded and ready to work with.

 ### Example
 ```r